-The aftermath of a loved one’s death can be difficult.
-In addition to processing the grief from the loss, you probably also have a long list of to-dos to keep you busy.
+The aftermath of a loved one’s death can be harrowing.
+In addition to processing the grief from the loss, you probably have a long list of to-dos to keep you busy.

 Of these to-dos, the estate cleanout is one of the most daunting.
 Fortunately, you don’t have to walk this path alone.
-In this post, we’re sharing a few of our top property cleanout tips to help you get the job done with as little stress as possible.
+In this post, we’re sharing some top property cleanout tips to help you do the job with as little stress as possible.

 Let’s dive in.

 8 Tips to Clean out a Loved One’s Bay Area Home

 Whether the passing of your loved one was sudden or came after a long illness, the estate cleanout process can be challenging.
 Fortunately, following these tips will help you get it done as quickly and efficiently as possible:

 Before you do anything, you must secure the home by changing the locks.
 This is especially important if you won’t be able to start the Bay Area estate cleanout immediately.
 Changing the locks ensures your loved one’s property is safe and secure until you can sort through everything.
 If your loved one rented rather than owned their home, speak to the landlord about the best way to secure the property until you can handle the items.

 Before you sort your loved one’s material possessions, you must review their paperwork to find important documents.
 Locate the following and place them somewhere safe:

 - Paperwork for valuables like jewelry and art

 - Tax forms, pay stubs, insurance paperwork, etc.